 c.
 By accepting these terms, you agree to receive commercial marketing communications from American Express.
 You may opt out by contacting PayPal at (888) 221-1161.

 d.
-American Express shall be a third party beneficiary of this CCF/VT Agreement for purposes of American Express Card acceptance.
-As a third party beneficiary, American Express shall have the right to enforce directly against you the terms of this CCF/VT Agreement as related to American Express Card acceptance.
-You acknowledge and agree that American Express shall have no responsibility of liability with regard to PayPal’s obligations to you under this CCF/VT Agreement.
+American Express shall be a third-party beneficiary of this ACP/VT Agreement for purposes of American Express Card acceptance.
+As a third-party beneficiary, American Express shall have the right to enforce directly against you the terms of this ACP/VT Agreement as related to American Express Card acceptance.
+You acknowledge and agree that American Express shall have no responsibility of liability with regard to PayPal’s obligations to you under this ACP/VT Agreement.

 5. Dynamic Currency Conversion.